 Camping is stripped back and honest.
 I’ve gone a decent amount since I was 15.
 I’ve woken up from the cold and wind, seen the milky way and the stars bounce in circles.
 I’ve woken up to baby foxes a few feet away and I’ve always been surrounded by people I care about.
 And I loved camping with Jack.
 We got to feel what it would be like to be together.

 He drove to each new site while I navigated and I would reach over to brush my fingers through the hair on the base of his neck like I had the night we met.
 Margaret River is known for their wineries, and on a tour, seven months later, we told strangers the story of one night in Buenos Aires.

 We kept the details.
 Of the bath we took because I couldn’t figure out how to work the shower.
 Where we talked about politics and our beliefs and our favorite books and fate.
 How he remembers me reaching out to him in the middle of the night.
 I was drawn to him even in sleep.
 He had always been a bit like the dreams where you wake up in the middle and want to fall back into its lightness, grab at what happens next, but it’s lost in the yellow of daybreak.
 Beyond control.
 Whatever it was, it had been lovely.

-It’s hard now to not also think of the night he told me he loved me at an inn upstate two weeks later.
+It’s hard now to not also think of the night he told me he loved me at an inn upstate a month after we met.
 When he rerouted his backpacking trip to see me in Brooklyn.
 The look in his soft hooded eyes when he admitted it.
 It came out slow and sincere.
 I kissed him and told him back.
 It snowed that night.

 We ran through the Boranup Forest.
 The trees canopied the sky and belonged to a time millions of years earlier.
 We trekked hills through sideways rain for four hours.
 We didn’t see anyone on any of the trails for a long time.